RyanXinOne/another-chatgpt-web/README.md

 ### Filling in `service/.env` file

-You should complete the environment variable file following `service/.env.example`, including setting up your **OpenAI API Key**.
+You should complete the environment variable file following [`service/.env.example`](service/.env.example), including setting up your **OpenAI API Key**.

 ### [optional] Prepare `service/auth.json` file

-If you would like to setup access tokens for users, create the auth config file following `service/auth.example.json` to define relevant user information, including name, avatar link, and description.
+If you would like to setup access tokens for users, create the auth config file following [`service/auth.example.json`](service/auth.example.json) to define relevant user information, including name, avatar link, and description.

 ## Install Dependencies

+Under root directory of the repository:

 ### Frontend